 Rules and Regulations Our Local Is Global

 All eligible projects must have a director, and preferably a producer, attached at the time of submission.
 These scripted projects should have an intended length of under 20 minutes.
 They must showcase stories that are personal or native to you and your community, but can relate to and reach a global audience.
-The filmmaker must explain how this short or pilot presentation can be developed into a scripted feature-length film or series.
+The filmmaker must explain how this pilot presentation can be developed into a scripted series.
 There is no restriction on genre or style, but we are looking for something that can be sold to one of the WarnerMedia Networks or Studios (Full List HERE).

 RULES AND ELIGIBILITY